Zen Pencils by Gavin Aung Than for September 15, 2014

 7. I yam who i yam

-Kind&Kinder almost 10 years ago
+Kind&Kinder about 10 years ago

 And yet, Mandela’s gone now, and we generally characterize a man’s life by what he accomplished, not how others viewed him.
 Those who see him as a terrorist demean the heroic nature of his life and the amazing feat he performed uniting such a bitterly divided country.
 Yes, MLK was a “terrorist” to the police in the South, Jesus was a “terrorist” to the Romans and the Hebrew establishment and wielders of negative epithets for great and ultimately positive men and women are the dust of history.
 Mandela was a great man, and his very positive legacy will endure and continue to teach tolerance and unity.